steveseguin/offline_deployment/README.md

 If installing via scratch, the following is a sample script that might get you going.
 I'd recommend you run each block manually, a bit at a time, to catch any errors or user input requirements along the way.
 This install script may run fine on a Ubuntu system, but it's only tested on a Raspberry Pi.

-We will be using ports 443 and 8443, just in case you have those already in use, you may need to configure it yourself then.
+We will be using port 443 in the below steps, but you change to something else using, eg: `export PORT=8443`

 ```
 ### If using a Raspberry Pi, and if having issues updating